 R3-2.3.3.1 The objective of risk description is to display the risks in a structured format.
 The use of a well-designed structure is necessary to ensure a comprehensive risk identification and description process.
 This will in turn assist the Licence Holder in assessing the risk.

-At this stage, the Licence Holder shall prepare a table which indicates the risk to which the Licence Holder is exposed and the nature of such risk event occurring).
-It is recommended that Licence Holders assess their risks in terms of possible impact and probability.
+At this stage, the Licence Holder shall prepare a table which indicates the risk to which the Licence Holder is exposed and the nature of such risk

 R3-2.3.4 Risk Estimation